node-gs/errorstudio_capistrano_recipes/README.md

 * Phusion Passenger configuration
 * Cron jobs

 # Warning / Disclaimer
 This is mostly an internal tool - you'll have to spelunk through the code to get a handle on all the options.
+In due course we'll document everything.

 # Prerequisites
 On the machine you're deploying from, you'll need: